dthinkr/trading_platform/README.md

 For a full list of changes, please refer to our [Changelog](CHANGELOG.md).

-## Contributing

-We welcome contributions!
-Here's how you can help:

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.